Stores

 Custom backends: snapdir-<scheme>-store shims

 Any scheme that is not one of the four built-ins is dispatched to an external store shim: a snapdir-<scheme>-store executable found on your PATH.
-This lets you add a backend without modifying snapdir itself.
+This lets you add a backend without modifying snapdir itself — the ssh:// and sftp:// stores above ship as two such first-party shims.
 A webdav:// URL, for example, invokes snapdir-webdav-store:

 # Routes to the snapdir-webdav-store binary on your PATH.